zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.service.corsEnabled**

     When this parameter is set to `true`, CORS is enabled on the service level for all service routes.
-    The same parameter can also be set on the service level, by providing the parameter as `customMetadata` as shown in the [custom metadata.md](custom-metadata.md).
+    The same parameter can also be set on the service level, by providing the parameter as `customMetadata` as shown in the [Custom Metadata](custom-metadata).

 * **apiml.response.compress**